 Aquaponics Vegetable Garden

 To greatly reduce transport mileage and provide in our own needs, it was decided early 2019 to build Alladale’s own aquaponics vegetable garden.
-Construction started in June 2019 by clearing a reasonably flat area, roughly 1 acre in size.
-In October, the three main greenhouses were erect, which will house the fish, vegetables, and herbs.
+In collaboration with Community Interest Company (CIC) Gro for Good, construction started in June 2019 by clearing a reasonably flat area, roughly 1 acre in size.
+In October, the three main greenhouses were erect, which now house the fish, vegetables, and herbs.

 • Traditional horticulture is inherently unsustainable and systems are breaking down.
 Lifetime droughts are now common

 • Super weeds, resistant to even poisons that created them, are rampant